COVESA/vehicle_signal_specification/EXPORT_HELPERS.md

   };
 ```

-**Including Descendent Structs in Parent Structs**
+### Including Descendent Structs in Parent Structs
 The VSS structure in some places implies that a struct might be included in its parent struct,
 such as how `Vehicle.Powertrain.TractionBattery` might want to include its `Temperature` and `StateOfCharge`
-descendant structs -- but there is no guidance in the VSS to support this grouping.
+descendant structs -- but there is no directive in the VSS to enforce this grouping.

 The added keywords could enforce the inclusion of references to descendant types within a parent,
 enabling data structures such as: